readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

     a capitalist society is expressed by it being mentioned in the first rather than the last sentence of Capital.
-However, many commentators only pick up on the distinction between essence and appearance or turn it into one of truth and false semblence: "But notice something about the language.
+However, many commentators only pick up on the distinction between essence and appearance or turn it into one of truth and false semblance: "But notice something about the language.
     'Appears' occurs twice in the passage, and, plainly, 'appears' is not the same as 'is.'
 The choice of this word - and watch out for it, because Marx makes frequent use of it throughout Capital - signals that something else is